enemonsieur/offis_repo/PROJECTS/VIsual NP/Argus II.md

 => Patient can differentiate 10 different types of intensities.

 The 1500-electrode alpha-IMS implant The alpha-IMS device (Retina Implant AG, Reutlingen, Germany) has been tested in two clinical trials including a total of 47 patients.
 The 2nd of these, a multicenter international trial, is still ongoing [9–11].
-It features 38  40 (~1500) squareshaped electrodes (50 x 50 um), measures 3 x 3.1 mm covers a visual angle of 10 ̊ x10 ̊ (15 ̊ diagonally) [10].
+It features 38  40 (~1500) squareshaped electrodes (50 x 50 um), measures 3 x 3.1 um covers a visual angle of 10 ̊ x10 ̊ (15 ̊ diagonally) [10].
-=> The Alpha-IMS is the s
+=> The Alpha-IMS is the second most succesful RI.
-To prevent fading, the alpha-IMS group has reported using relatively low stimulation rates of 1–20 bursts per second (a burst being a short pulse train of 20 ms).
-However, such low rates may result in ‘blinking’ percepts [9,10], suggesting that a trade-off between flicker fusion and fading may be a consideration in retinal prosthesis stimulation.”
-(Stronks and Dagnelie, 2014, p.
-26)
+=> Electrodes grid is made of 1500, 38x40 of 50um each
+=> Electrodes cover a 15degrees angle
+=> alpha-IMS isn't better than Argus

 Figure 3.
 A part of the Argus II electrode array to show the theoretical grating visual acuity limit of the Argus II device.
-The electrodes have a diameter of 200 mm and centerto-center electrode spacing is 575 mm.
+The electrodes have a diameter of 200 mm and center to-center electrode spacing is 575 mm.
 The finest grating that can be represented on an electrode grid with these dimensions has a cycle of 1150 mm on the retina.
 Assuming that 1 ̊ covers 288 mm retinal surface [63], the maximum visual acuity achievable with the Argus II is 4 ̊.
 Note that the Argus II array has 6  10 electrodes and the entire electrode grid spans approximately 20 ̊ of the field of view along the diagonal
+=> Argus electrode is 200 um big.
+Spaced 575um and cover 288mm of the retina.
+Electrodes array are 6 * 10.
-=> You just have to remember that because of the position of the electrodes, spaming 20 deg of the 360degres of the view field, the fact that the electrode grid cover a total of 1000 um on the retinal and you need 288um to cover one degree, the max accuity it can achieve is just 4 degrees
+=>Even though it represents 20 degree vision, it only is able to achieve 4 degrees vision.You just have to remember that because of the position of the electrodes, spaming 20 deg of the 360degres of the view field, the fact that the electrode grid cover a total of 1000 um on the retinal and you need 288um to cover one degree, the max accuity it can achieve is just 4 degrees
 	![[Pasted image 20220716191656.png]]